Find Trade Colleges

 Albany, NY

-The excellent bachelor’s degree programs at Excelsior University helped the school earn the #2 place on this year’s ranking of the best engineering-related fields schools in New York.
-Located in the city of Albany, Excelsior University is a private not-for-profit school with a large student population.
+You’ll join some of the best and brightest minds around you if you attend Excelsior University.
+The school came in at #2 on this year’s Best Engineering-Related Fields Bachelor’s Degree Trade Schools in New York list.
+Located in the small city of Albany, Excelsior University is a private not-for-profit school with a fairly large student population.

 #4